kdgdkd/MIDImod/README.md

   - --vp-in YOUR_INPUT_NAME, --vp-out YOUR_OUTPUT_NAME: Lets you specify custom names for the virtual MIDI ports.

-  - --no-log: Starts MIDImod without showing the real-time MIDI message monitor in the console.
+  - --no-log: Starts with the real-time log monitor instead of the Terminal UI (TUI).

   - --help: Displays detailed help information and all available options.